Resistance is

 The Occupy Residency is an 11-week program for artists, makers, designers, writers, performers, film makers + multidisciplinary practitioners.
 Suitable for emerging-to-established creatives who wish to birth a project, get lost in new research, and/or expand their practice.

 Hosted at Vacant Assembly in West End, this program dedicates time, space + a mini smorgasbord of resources to push boundaries within creative practice.
-Made possible by partnerships + patrons in our community, 4 x residencies will be offered across each year.
+Made possible by partnerships, patrons + Assemble Art Bank , 4 x residencies will be offered across each year.

 UPCOMING